 Occupational Therapist - Pool

 Inglis enables people with disabilities – and those who care for them – to achieve their goals and live life to the fullest.
-The Occupational Therapist has the primary responsibility to evaluate, plan, and provide a comprehensive treatment plan aimed at maximizing resident’s independence and quality of life.
-Evaluates outcomes and makes modifications to the treatment plan as indicated.
+The Occupational Therapist has the primary responsibility to evaluate, plan, and provide comprehensive treatment plan aimed at maximizing resident’s independence and quality of life.
+Evaluates outcomes and makes modifications to treatment plan as indicated.
 Demonstrates clinical expertise in Occupational Therapy process.
 Responds to physician consults and provides all services in accordance with physician prescription.
-Screens residents and determines the need for Occupational Therapy services.
-Supervises and delegates duties to Certified Occupational Therapy Assistant and Rehab Aides.
+Screens residents and determines need for Occupational Therapy services.
+Supervises and delegates duties to Certified Occupational Therapy Assistant and Rehab aide.
 Collaborates with interdisciplinary team and resident families to ensure provision of quality care.
 All essential job responsibilities will be executed in accordance with Inglis Administrative policies and compliance/ethics guidelines.

-Education & Experience
+Education & Experience:

 - Undergraduate degree in Occupational Therapy from a recognized and accredited institution is required.